daniel-enqz/rails-task-manager/README.md

-# Two-model Rails app with a restaurant and anonymus reviews
+# Rails App using ACTIVE RECORD and MVC pattern
 ## MAIN FEATURES
 > People can create restaurants(name, address) and other users can review them (rating, and review)